Why Choose the Social Work Department at Eastern?

 The Social Work Department requires students to ask difficult questions about society and the people and relationships within it.
 Through small classes and a rigorous environment, students are given the ability to think deeply and critically about problems in society and are asked to begin seeking alternatives to some of these issues.
 With an education from the Social Work Department, students will gain a passion for helping the oppressed and the knowledge needed to bring about change.

-Professors and students strive to fulfill the command from Micah 6:8: “What does the Lord require of you?
+We are a welcoming, inclusive community.
+Faculty and students strive to fulfill the command from Micah 6:8: “What does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.”
 With this as a guide, the Social Work Department seeks to be compassionate agents of God’s mercy and justice, especially to those that are living in poverty and who are oppressed.

 The mission of the undergraduate Social Work Program of Eastern University is to educate students to be competent generalist social work practitioners who are knowledgeable, skilled, and compassionate representatives of God's mercy and justice in meeting common human needs with particular attention to vulnerable and oppressed populations and communities.